 Prerequisite: Textile Studies 11

 This course will build on knowledge and skills acquired in previous Textiles courses, further looking into the making and using of fabrics, designing patterns and manipulating textiles to achieve specific results.
-Projects will include a unit on legislation, regulations, and agencies that influence production, labeling, and distribution of textile items, a unit on historical uses of textile items and their influence on modern textile use, including those of Indigenous Peoples and a look at forecasting practices and how they are used in the development and creation of textiles items.
-Students will determine the nature and number of projects to be completed in consultation with the teacher.
+It will include a unit on legislation, regulations, and agencies that influence production, labeling, and distribution of textile items in Canada.
+In addition there will be a unit on forecasting practices and how they are used in the development and creation of textile items.
+We will also look at the historical uses of textile items and their influence on modern textile use, including those of First Peoples.

 TEXTILES, ARTS & CRAFTS 11